ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 {: #openshift-microservices-use-logdna}
 {: step}

-{{site.data.keyword.la_full_notm}} is a co-branded service that you can include as part of your IBM Cloud architecture to add log management capabilities.
+{{site.data.keyword.la_full_notm}} is a cloud native service that you can include as part of your IBM Cloud architecture to add log management capabilities.
 You can use {{site.data.keyword.la_short}} to manage system and application logs in IBM Cloud.
 [Learn more](https://{DomainName}/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started).

 This section of the tutorial goes deep into the IBM logging service.
 You can stop this section at any time and successfully begin the next section.
 {:note}